Benunc/scripturememory/workers/API.md

 ### Mastery System

 Verses can be mastered by meeting these criteria:
-- Minimum 5 attempts
+1. Minimum 5 attempts with at least 80% accuracy
-- 95% overall accuracy
-- 3 consecutive perfect attempts
+2. 3 consecutive perfect attempts (100% accuracy)
+3. Perfect attempts must be at least 24 hours apart

+When mastery is achieved:
+- Verse status is updated to "mastered"
+- User receives 500 points
+- Mastery is recorded in the database
+- User stats are updated

+Note: While the API accepts attempts with any accuracy, the frontend enforces a minimum of 80% accuracy before sending attempts to the API.
+This ensures that only meaningful attempts are recorded towards mastery.

 ## Authentication